luojiahai/luojiahai.github.io/docs/index.md

     details: My personality is INTJ.
 I'm from Guangzhou, China.
 I'm currently located in Melbourne, Australia.
   - icon: 🔭
     title: What I do
-    details: I'm a software development engineer.
+    details: I work in software development and site reliability engineering.
 I'm currently working hard for a living.
   - icon: ⚡
     title: Fun fact
     details: I like eating, cooking, and grocery shopping.